tlecoz/TsJsonDoc/README.md

 - Takes into account JSDoc comments to provide additional descriptions.
 - Generates a JSON object structure that mirrors the source code directory structure.
 - Supports class inheritance hierarchy.
 For each class, it provides a list of all parent classes, not just the immediate parent.
+- Captures raw TypeScript code for each documented item, providing a direct reference to the source code.

 ## Usage

 TsJsonDoc can be used as a CLI command or as a library in your own code.
 To use it as a CLI command, install it globally via npm and run it with the path of the root directory as an argument:

 ```
-npx tsjsondoc path/to/your/typescript/source [path/to/output/directory] [output_filename]
+npx tsjsondoc path/to/your/typescript/source [path/to/output/directory] [output_filename] [--raw]
 ```

 By default, this will generate a `documentation.json` file in the current directory, containing the generated documentation.
 You can specify an output directory and an output filename as the second and third arguments respectively.

+The `--raw` option can be used to include raw TypeScript code in the generated documentation.

 The objects described by the json follow this structure: